-- 1. Expand "little to middle" housing options. - 2.
-Produce "uppercase A" Affordable Housing. - 3.
-Reduce housing instability for seniors and vulnerable households. - 4.
-Harmonize housing needs with sustainability.
+- 2. Produce "uppercase A" Affordable Housing. - 3.
+Reduce housing instability for seniors and vulnerable households3. - 4.
+Coordinate meeting housing needs with climate and environmental sustainability.

-An in-depth explanation of the goals can be found in the Housing Plan Goal and Strategies Overview on Page 86 of this plan.
+An in-depth explanation of the goals can be found in the Housing Plan Goal and Strategies Overview on Page 91 of this plan.